mcci-catena/bootloader/tools/mccibootloader_image/README.md

 This program computes hashes and signs binary images for use with the MCCI bootloader.
 Conforming Cortex M-series images contain metadata in a special structure of type `McciBootloader_AppInfo_t`, located at byte offsets 0xC0 though 0xFF, called the `AppInfo` object.

 It operates by reading an input image, modifying it in memory, and then writing the image to a new file.
 Optionally, it will update the input image in place.

+If the input image is an ELF file, the output will also be an ELF file.
+Otherwise input and output are binary files.

 The following options are defined.
 Note that options can be mixed with the input and output file specifications in any order.